andre-mare/camunda-examples/basic-bpmn-elements/bpmn-event-cancel-event/README.md

-# Guide: Guide: Implement a BPMN Cancel Event in Camunda with Spring Boot
+# Guide: Implement a BPMN Cancel Event in Camunda with Spring Boot

 In this guide, we’ll walk you through implementing a BPMN Cancel Event in a Spring Boot application using Camunda.
 A Cancel Event is crucial in BPMN processes that involve transactions, allowing you to cancel an ongoing transaction and